fabiospampinato/vscode-diff/readme.md

   "diff.include": ["**/*"], // An array of globs to include
-  "diff.showUntitledFiles": true, // Whether to show untitled files in the selector or not "diff.showOpenFiles": true, // Whether to show open files at the top of the selector or not "diff.showFoundFiles": true // Whether to show other found files in the selector or not }
+  "diff.showUntitledFiles": true, // Whether to show untitled files in the selector or not "diff.showOpenFiles": true, // Whether to show open files at the top of the selector or not "diff.showFoundFiles": true, // Whether to show other found files in the selector or not "diff.showFoundRelativeFiles": false // Whether to show other found files, using relative paths, in the selector or not }
 ```